Hawk-PDX/project-dev-resume/ADMIN_GUIDE.md

 - Ensure your backend API is running and accessible

 ### Database Connection Issues
-- In production, check DigitalOcean App Platform logs
+- Ensure your backend server is running on port 5001
-- In development, ensure your backend server is running on port 5001
+- Check that your SQLite database file exists in backend/instance/portfolio.db

 ---